usgs-makerspace/wbeep-viz/README.md

 created lines rather than dot graphed.
 Our vector tiles are stored in Amazon Web Services (AWS) and we have to tell that to Mapbox.
 What is important here is to know that our 'tiles' on AWS are in 'protobuf' format (.pbf).
 Protobuf is one of several tile formats that Mapbox can use.
-To load a '.pbf' source, we need the "tiles" key along with the resource location in the form of an array as shown below (for more information read the 'Wait!
-Important to know: Local tiles and AWS tiles are DIFFERENT!' section).
+To load a '.pbf' source, we need the "tiles" key along with the resource location in the form of an array as shown below
 ```
     style: {
         version: 8,